AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Update risk assessment

-The psychological stress assessment under the ArbSchG must include AI-specific factors: How many parallel agents?
-How frequent is context-switching?
+The psychological stress assessment under the ArbSchG must cover AI-specific factors: how many parallel agents?
+How often does context-switching happen?
 How many assessment decisions per hour?

 Establish deep work periods

-Create uninterrupted focus times – research recommends blocks of at least 90 minutes.
-The Pomodoro technique (25 min. work, 5 min. break) helps to regenerate cognitive resources.
+Protect uninterrupted focus time; research recommends blocks of at least 90 minutes.
+The Pomodoro technique (25 min work, 5 min break) helps replenish cognitive resources.

 Training and skills development

 Employees with higher digital literacy experience less technostress.
-Invest in training – not just on using AI, but also on stress management and self-regulation.
+Invest in training, not just in using AI but also in stress management and self-regulation.

 Set boundaries

-Define clear expectations: How many AI agents is it realistic to manage in parallel?
-The answer varies from person to person – but "as many as possible" is the wrong answer.
+Set clear expectations: how many AI agents is it realistic to manage at once?
+The answer varies from person to person, but "as many as possible" is the wrong one.

-The paradoxical truth: AI can reduce burnout by taking over repetitive tasks – but it can exacerbate burnout if the time saved is immediately used for even more parallel tasks.
-The productivity gains must partly be reinvested into cognitive recovery.
+The paradox: AI can reduce burnout by taking over repetitive work, but it can also worsen burnout if the time saved is immediately spent on even more parallel tasks.
+Some of the productivity gain has to be reinvested in cognitive recovery.

-What does this mean in practice?
-If AI reduces a 4-hour task to 1 hour, the 3 hours gained should not be completely filled with new tasks:
+What does this look like in practice?
+If AI cuts a 4-hour task down to 1 hour, the 3 hours saved should not be filled entirely with new tasks:

 Time Saved Wrong Right